 This plant is designed for both demolition and quarrying applications, however it is vitally important that large pieces of steel or similar uncrushable objects are not allowed to enter the crushing chamber as severe damage and injury may occur.
 When fitted with manganese blow bars the crusher will tolerate small quantities of steel reinforcing bar in the feed.
 However, the machine is not designed to accept large pieces of steel or other uncrushable objects such as bucket teeth.

 IMPACT CRUSHER - INTERNAL

 HOPPER

-Hopper type: Fixed Hopper.

-Hopper length: 13'2" Hopper width: 6'11"
+Hopper type: Hopper length: Hopper width: Hopper capacity:

-Up to 5yd3 gross depending on method of feed.
-Hopper capacity:

-Hopper body: Hardox wear resistant steel
+Hopper body: